Abortion ruling to speed process for clinics, patients - NewsBreak

 Minnesota now has eight main abortion providers, concentrated in the Minneapolis-St. Paul area, Duluth and Rochester, though Planned Parenthood has been providing an increasing number of telemedicine medication abortions to women with Minnesota addresses, as has another provider, Just the Pill.

-“There are roughly 95 counties in Minnesota who have no access to abortion providers, said Walker, whose group helps patients with abortion and lodging costs.
-“Now with more providers ideally patients can be seen in their own communities.”
+Walker, whose group helps patients with abortion and lodging costs, said most counties in Minnesota have no abortion providers.

+“Now with more providers ideally patients can be seen in their own communities,” she said.

 One question still hanging that could affect future access is whether the state will appeal Monday’s order.
 It has 60 days to decide, spokesman John Stiles said.